Laayoune

 Time

-Laayoune[note 1] or El Aaiún[note 2] (Arabic: العيون, romanized: al-ʿUyūn, lit.
-'The Springs') is the largest city of the disputed territory named Western Sahara, with a population of 271,344 in 2023.[7]
-The city is de facto under Moroccan administration as occupied territory.
+Laayoune[note 1] or El Aaiún[note 2] (Arabic: العيون, al-ʕuyūn [alʕujuːn], .mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Hassaniyya: [ˈləʕjuːn] ⓘ, lit.
+'The Springs') is the largest city of the disputed territory of Western Sahara, with a population of 271,344 in 2023.[7]
+The city is the de jure capital of the Sahrawi Arab Democratic Republic, though it is under de facto Moroccan administration as occupied territory.
 The modern city is thought to have been founded by the Spanish captain Antonio de Oro in 1938.[8]
 From 1958, it became the administrative capital of the Spanish Sahara, administered by the Governor General of Spanish West Africa.[9]

-In 2023, Laayoune is the capital of the Laâyoune-Sakia El Hamra region administered by Morocco, it is still under the supervision of MINURSO, an UN mission.
+In 2023, Laayoune is the capital of the Laâyoune-Sakia El Hamra region administered by Morocco, it is still under the supervision of MINURSO, a UN mission.

-The town is divided in two by the dry river of Saguia el-Hamra.
-On the south side is the old lower town, constructed by Spanish colonists.[10]
+The town is located south of the dry river of Saguia el-Hamra, where the old lower town constructed by Spanish colonists is located.[10]
 The St. Francis of Assisi Cathedral was constructed during the Spanish period and is still active with a few Catholic missionaries.

 Read more Source: Wikipedia